Denver & Boulder

 Photography that sees the heart of your mitzvah day

 Welcome to Anne Stephenson Photo & Narrative.
-I believe every Mitzvah tells a unique story–one filled with tradition, joy, and personal meaning.
+Every Mitzvah tells a unique story, shaped by tradition, joy, and personal meaning.

-My approach is simple: I focus on what matters most to you.
-Whether it’s the Torah reading, family moments, or a dance floor packed with energy, my goal is to document your celebration in a way that feels true to your teen and your family.
+Here’s how I work: I focus on what matters most to you.
+From the Torah reading to family moments to a packed dance floor, I document your celebration in a way that feels true to your teen and your family.

 We are so grateful…for the way she captured wonderful memories